-There is still a great deal that isn’t fully known about the manta ray reproduction process.
+There is still a great deal that isn’t fully known about how manta rays reproduce.
 However, we do know mantas have a slow reproduction rate.
 This article aims to answer everything you ever wanted to know about manta ray reproduction… And it includes adorable pictures of baby mantas, as well as a video describing the process from courting to manta baby (scroll down to watch it!).

-The Manta Ray Mating Process: How do Mantas Court Each Other?
+The Manta Ray Mating Process: How do Mantas Court With Each Other?